MultithreadCorner/Hydra.Python/docs/PhaseSpace.rst

 This class is the wrapper for the C++ PhaseSpace class.
 The PhaseSpace class contains one constructor to instantiate it:

-- Constructor with mother mass and N number of daughter masses.
+- Constructor with N number of daughter masses.

 .. code-block:: python

     import HydraPython as hypy

-    vec4 = hypy.Vector4R(5.2795, 0.0, 0.0, 0.0)
-    p = hypy.PhaseSpace4(vec4.mass(), [3.096916, 0.493677, 0.13957018, 0.0195018])
+    p = hypy.PhaseSpace4([3.096916, 0.493677, 0.13957018, 0.0195018])
-    # This will construct the PhaseSpace object with the mass of the decaying particle provided by the vector4R
-    # class and with the 4 daughter masses in the list.
+    # This will construct the PhaseSpace object with the 4 daughter masses in the list.

-The PhaseSpace classes provides a method to generate a phase-space decay given a mother particle and an output range or a phase-space given a range of mother particles and an output range.
+The PhaseSpace classes provides a method to generate a phase-space decay given an output range or a phase-space given a range of mother particles and an output range.

 .. code-block:: python

     # The below example generates and fills 3 states of 4 particle host events
     vec4 = hypy.Vector4R(5.2795, 0.0, 0.0, 0.0)
-    ps = hypy.PhaseSpace4(vec4.mass(), [3.096916, 0.493677, 0.13957018, 0.0195018])
+    ps = hypy.PhaseSpace4([3.096916, 0.493677, 0.13957018, 0.0195018])
     e_host = hypy.host_events_4(3)
     e_device = hypy.device_events_4(3)
     ps.GenerateOnhost(vec4, e_host)  # Generate particle on host
-    ps.GenerateOndevice(vec, e_device)  # Generate particle on device
+    ps.GenerateOndevice(vec4, e_device)  # Generate particle on device

 .. code-block:: python